Austin Felony Lawyers

 For all of these reasons, if you're facing felony charges, you need a lawyer you can trust by your side.
 At Cofer & Connelly, PLLC, our lawyers understand Texas criminal law inside and out and will work with you to find the best way to proceed with your case.

-To schedule a consultation with our team and receive the legal counsel you deserve from qualified Austin felony lawyers, contact us online or via phone at (512) 991-0576.
+To schedule a consultation with our team and receive the legal counsel you deserve from our qualified Austin felony defense attorney, contact us online or via phone at (512) 991-0576.

 -